 How does the centre fund itself.
 Where does the money go?

 As a registered charity The Sakya Thubten Ling is run completely by our passionate and dedicated volunteers, the money that you donate goes into the upkeep and running of the centre and pays for our mortgage.
 We also do a lot of fundraising activities to help to fund the centre.
-See News section for upcoming events.
+View our upcoming events.

 We also have many members that contribute via monthly direct debit, usually paying a minimum of £10.00 per month.